LGBTQ culture in Chengdu: Events

-LGBT culture in Chengdu teahouses
+LGBTQ culture in Chengdu teahouses

 Going to teahouses is an important culture in the city of Chengdu.
 It is the most common local social venue in Chengdu and frequently visited by local residents.
 Regardless of people's economic status, drinking tea in a teahouse is a popular way of leisure for all classes of local people.
 People enjoy freedom inside the teahouse with little interference.

-LGBT people in Chengdu build connections and develop their social relations in teahouses, and also to provide a convenient channel for newcomers to integrate into the local circle.
+LGBTQ people in Chengdu build connections and develop their social relations in teahouses, and also to provide a convenient channel for newcomers to integrate into the local circle.

-LGBT people in Chengdu teahouses have three particularly salient features.
+LGBTQ people in Chengdu teahouses have three particularly salient features.
 First, they appear in public without hiding themselves.
 They appear in groups and in the open space in front of the rest of the people.
 In this scene, expressions of homosexuality were overt rather than "underground".
-The formation of public space and the construction of LGBT identity were closely tied to this local custom.
-Second, LGBT people are integrated with society at large in teahouses.
-Surrounded by other teahouse visitors, LGBT people are very open about their identity.
-Third, many interviewees believe that Chengdu's local culture is particularly tolerant of homosexuality, which is an important reason for the formation of a gay public space where the general public and LGBT coexist in harmony, represented by teahouses.
+The formation of public space and the construction of LGBTQ identity were closely tied to this local custom.
+Second, LGBTQ people are integrated with society at large in teahouses.
+Surrounded by other teahouse visitors, LGBTQ people are very open about their identity.
+Third, many interviewees believe that Chengdu's local culture is particularly tolerant of homosexuality, which is an important reason for the formation of a gay public space where the general public and LGBTQ coexist in harmony, represented by teahouses.
 Local culture also plays a significant role in the formation of gay public space.
-The local custom of drinking tea in Chengdu and the relatively free atmosphere of the teahouses allow LGBT people to be able to live together in the public space and have their characters to be openly expressed.
+The local custom of drinking tea in Chengdu and the relatively free atmosphere of the teahouses allow LGBTQ people to be able to live together in the public space and have their characters to be openly expressed.

 Bars and clubs

-LGBT bars and nightclubs in Chengdu include MAX bar, Hunk Sky, Moonflower, and AMO.
+LGBTQ bars and nightclubs in Chengdu include MAX bar, Hunk Sky, Moonflower, and AMO.